-Mindfulness therapy isn’t about sitting still in silence for long periods of time and attempting to stop your thoughts.
+Mindfulness therapy isn’t about sitting still in silence for long periods of time with a mindfulness therapist and attempting to stop your thoughts.
 It is about connecting with your experience (thoughts, emotions, and physical sensations) and accepting what comes up for you.
 Practicing mindfulness can be done in a variety of different ways.
 We can even personalize it to what works best for you.
 This includes grounding techniques, movement, visualization, body scanning, progressive muscle relaxation, yoga, and meditation.

 Mindfulness is often part of and can be used in conjunction with different therapy modalities.
 This includes Inner Family Systems, Cognitive Behavioral Therapy, Trauma-Focused Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, and EMDR.

 Therapists can provide space and opportunities to build your inner resources and teach you how to connect to them through guided exercises and reflective inquiry.
-Therapists at Golden Vibes can teach you techniques to build your “mindfulness muscle” which allows you to separate from unhealthy thinking patterns and access “being” mode throughout your day.
+Mindfulness Therapists at Golden Vibes can teach you techniques to build your “mindfulness muscle” which allows you to separate from unhealthy thinking patterns and access “being” mode throughout your day.